amooma/www.amooma.de/_posts/2015-02-13-super-fast-homepage-blueprint.markdown

 ## Webserver

 I have been a happy [nginx](http://nginx.org/) user for many years now.
+It is said that it has an edge over [Apache](http://httpd.apache.org/) for delivering static pages.
+I would not start a religious war about that.
+Both are fine webservers.
+On a sidenote: I'm looking forward to a stable [H2O](https://github.com/h2o/h2o) which is looking quite promising for future HTTP/2 use.

-So this page gets delivered by a vanilla current nginx on a vanilla Debian 7 server.
+Long story short: This page gets delivered by a vanilla current nginx on a vanilla Debian 7 server.
 Our webserver is located in Frankfurt which is pretty much perfect for Germany.
 Not so much for Sydney but I'll come back to that later.

 ## CSS (Framework?)